JacobeCode/Voice-Translator/README.md

 UI works on PyQt5 library with design from QT Designer app.

-Due to use of fasttext==0.9.2 installation of Visual Build Tools 2022 is needed.

 ### Description from EasyNMT branch :

 translator_easynmt.py file contains implementation of translation models,as well as function for direct translation in chosen languages and directions.